 Once you have hold of some machine learning problems that you have solved or tried to solve yourself, you should write a short article about it either in Kaggle discussions or anywhere else and share the code in a proper format via Github.
 These two things will take care of your understanding of the problem and coding skills.

 Last but not least, you need a lot of dedication.
 A few hours every day if you are a student.
 If you are working maybe 1-2 hours a day.
 You can obviously invest a few more hours over the weekends.
 Rather than investing time, it’s more about understanding a given problem statement and write down the different approaches you want to try.
-It’s also very important to read the discussion forums as a lot of ideas are shared there.
-If you are just starting with Kaggle, you also might want to take a look at past competitions and how the winners approached the problem.
-Then try to implement them on your own without looking at the code.

 What are your future objectives as a data scientist?

 My future objectives are to keep learning and contribute to the community.
 I do not have a defined objective but I just want to keep contributing and share with the data science community and help people who are fascinated by this field and are working hard to get into the field of data science.